Turn up the Skrillex to ward off some pesky bloodsucking insects. And possibly your neighbors.

-AB: The Scrillex cage though.
+AB: The Skrillex cage though.
 It took two to three minutes and they made fewer attempts to feed and when it came to mating, their average was low too because they have a coordinated wing pattern, they just could not.
-And so, so it was five times fewer in the um, Scrillex cage.
+And so, so it was five times fewer in the um, Skrillex cage.

 AB: Yeah.
-So the mosquitoes in the silent cage, normal eating normal procreation, but Scrillex is not their jam.
+So the mosquitoes in the silent cage, normal eating normal procreation, but Skrillex is not their jam.

 TK: Okay.
 But now we just had a store at station break and we tend to listen to some Skrillex.

 B: Yes.
 So we listened to, what was it called again?

 TK: Okay.
 I guess, you know, it’s got a lot of really high frequency, like buzzy sounds and I imagine that maybe that’s interfering with mosquito communication.

 TK: And if we weren’t listening on a phone, it probably has a decent amount of bass or a, the bass drops in at some point, I’m guessing.
 Did they have like, or is there a volume theory?
 Like if I was going to do this, what I have to just have a little speaker on my shoulder just blasting.